Venom12345672/DataPortal-Application-React-Native/README.md

 Doing all development part myself.
 Technologies used are mentioned below

 ## Description
-Open data portal for Pakistan where people of Pakistan can come and read and gain awareness about different disorders like Autism, Depression, Dyslexia, Epilepsy, ADHD etc.
+Open data portal for Pakistan where people of Pakistan can come, read and gain awareness about different disorders like Autism, Depression, Dyslexia, Epilepsy, ADHD etc.

 ## Technologies Used